KGeri201/CryptoValueProtecter/README.md

 ```
 #### Custom container
 ##### Use docker-compose
-Create a docker-compose.yaml in the main directory of the project
+docker-compose.yaml in the main directory of the project:
 ```
 version: '3.3'
 services: